danielscarvalho/BUSINESS-COMPLEX-SALES/README.md

 - ERM - Entity–relationship model
 - System Architecture Diagram

-Pre-sales engineering is high cost, it can be an initial design, scope, and requirement-gathering project.
+Pre-sales engineering is high cost.
+It can be an initial design, scope, and requirement-gathering project.

 ## Sales Books